 Discrimination - refers to intentional or unintentional actions that negatively affect people, based on biases and prejudices.

 Early intervention strategies – refers to strategies designed to work quickly to support individuals and families to either retain their housing, or to use rapid rehousing strategies.

-Emergency Response – providing emergency supports like shelter, food and day programs while someone is homeless.
+Emergency response – providing emergency supports like shelter, food and day programs while someone is experiencing homelessness.

-Emergency Sheltered – staying in overnight emergency shelters designed for people who are homeless.
+Emergency sheltered – staying in overnight emergency shelters designed for people who are experiencing homelessness.